marcodelapierre/biocommons_pathfinder_wp1.4/container_best_practices/Configuration.md

 [Back to Summary](README.md)

-## Admin configuration for Singularity
+# Admin configuration for Singularity

 Configurations file for Singularity can be found under `<SINGULARITY_INSTALL_DIR>/etc/singularity/`, i.e. by default `/usr/local/etc/singularity/`.
 The main configuration file is `singularity.conf`, and most defaults seem to work fine in most cases.
 The one setting update I recommend for admins is `mount home = no`, so that by default potentially sensitive information in the users homes in not available in containers.
 Users can still mount their home directory if they want (see directory mounting below).

-## User configuration for Singularity
+# User configuration for Singularity

 There are some useful Singularity behaviours that can be configured simply by setting environment variables.
 Note that in HPC centres system administrators might have already taken care of some of these settings.

-### Host directory mounting
+## Host directory mounting

 By default, Singularity only mounts (i.e. makes available) in the container the host current directory from where the singularity command is launched.
 This can be limiting every time you need to access files in other directories.
-You can mount additional directories at runtime with the `-B <dir1>,<dir2>,..` flag, but there's a handy variable for directories that you know you're always going to need.
+You can mount additional directories at runtime with the `-B <dir1>,<dir2>,..` flag, but there's a handy variable for directories that you know you're always going to need:
 ```
 export SINGULARITY_BINDPATH=<dir1>,<dir2>,..
 ```